sittimunirahar/GitHub-chatbot/README.md

 ### Hero card & multi-turn prompt:

-Click on ‘Quickstart’ or any option on Welcome message prompt
+Click on ‘Quickstart’ or any option on Welcome message prompt The bot should return a respond with multiple choices

 ### Suggestion card:

-After getting atleast one answer, click on ‘Glossary’ on suggestion card at the bottom of the chat
+After getting atleast an answer from the bot, a suggestion card should persistently appear at the bottom of the bot click any of the button
+The bot should return the appropriate respond

 ### Question Answering:

 Type ‘What is GitHub?’
+The bot should return an answer that describes about GitHub

 ### Friendly chit chat:

 Type ‘How are you?’
+The bot should return a friendly respond

 ### Active learning:

 1. Enter ambiguous utterance: ‘create a repo’
 2. Notice that the bot returns 'Did you mean?' with a few suggestions
-3.
+3. Click on the option
+4. Open language studio,